How to Choose a CMMC Consultant

 EXECUTIVE BRIEF

-With the Final CMMC Rule effective on December 16, 2024, defense contractors are ramping up their searches for additional, external support.
-But with so many options on the market, here are a few differentiators to keep your eye out for:
+But with so many options on the market, there are a few key differentiators to look out for:

 - Cyber AB Registered Provider Organization (RPO) certification